lppedd/idea-conventional-commit/README.md

 ### Documentation

 Each commit token is able to hold documentation.
-This is important in case you forgot their meaning, or if you want to share additional pieces of information with users.
+This is important in case you forgot their meaning or if you want to share additional pieces of information with users.

 <img src="https://raw.githubusercontent.com/lppedd/idea-conventional-commit/master/images/cc_docs.gif" alt="Documentation">